 - commits a material breach of its obligations under the Contract and such breach has not been remedied within 30 days of receipt by the breaching party of a notice from the other party specifying the breach and requiring its remedy; or

-- are or become or, in the other party’s reasonable opinion, are about to become, the subject of a bankruptcy order or take advantage of any other statutory provision for the relief of insolvent debtor; or
+- becomes or, in the other party’s reasonable opinion, is about to become, the subject of a bankruptcy order or to take advantage of any other statutory provision for the relief of an insolvent debtor; or

 - enters into a voluntary arrangement under Part 1 of the Insolvency Act 1986, or any other scheme or arrangement is made with its creditors; or